Silvers Neomax Coilovers Review

 The nice thing about this is they come out of the box preloaded.
 You don’t have to adjust them.
 A lot of coilovers I was looking at say to reset the preload.
 Thankfully, Silvers Neomax coilovers are already preloaded.

-You just throw them on, and all you got to do to adjust the height is move the bottom, move the bottom ring, and spin the bottom.
+You just throw them on, and all you have to do to adjust the height is move the bottom, move the bottom ring, and spin the bottom.
 You don’t have to touch the top part at all.
 They’re all set precisely the same.
 So you don’t have to sacrifice the spring rate to change your ride height.

 Ride Quality